demetris/omni-contact-form/README.md

 Installation
 --------------------------------------------------------------------------------

-### Manual
+### Automatic via WordPress.org

-Get the latest release from the [Releases page](https://github.com/demetris/omni-contact-form/releases) and install it with your preferred method.
+Search for *Omni Contact* in your WordPress dashboard and install the first result.

-### Automatic
+### Automatic via GitHub

 Use the [GitHub Updater](https://github.com/afragen/github-updater) plugin.